Noncommutative coordinates for symplectic representations: Toledo number and maximal representations

-\begin{rem} The choice of the sign in the definition is not really relevant (pulling back with an orientation reversing diffeomorphism changes the Toledo number to its opposite).
-The chosen sign here makes Corollary~\ref{cor:max-iff-triangle-are-max} below looks more natural; equally uniformizations are maximal for this choice. \end{rem}
+\begin{df} If $R=\emptyset$, a symplectic local system $\mathcal{F}$ is called \emph{maximal} if \end{df} \begin{rem} The choice of the sign in the definition is not really relevant (pulling back with an orientation reversing diffeomorphism changes the Toledo number to its opposite).
+The chosen sign here makes Corollary~\ref{cor:max-iff-triangle-are-max} below look more natural; equally uniformizations are maximal for this choice. \end{rem}

 We denote by $\M(S,\Sp(2n,\R))$ the subspace of $\Loc(S,\Sp(2n,\R))$ consisting of maximal local systems.
 In a similar fashion, we denote by $\Mf(S,\Sp(2n,\R))$ the subspace of $\Locf(S,\Sp(2n,\R))$ of framed maximal local systems.
 The following facts are proven in~\cite{BIW}. \begin{prop} Suppose that~$R$ is empty. \begin{enumerate}[(a)] \item The natural map